What is ACTive Memories Memory Cafe?

 *Act as a source of ideas and information

 *Provide a connection to other community support systems

 Is there a cost?

 There is no cost to attend.
-The Memory Café is made possible in part by a grant from the Marshall Community Foundation and our partnership with the Marshall Area YMCA.
+The Memory Café is made possible in part by Marshall Area Dementia Awareness Network and our partnership with the Marshall Area YMCA.